 iRowNumber = i

-' Display a message box to let the user know if the text
+' Pop up a message box to let the user know if the text

 ' string has been found, and if so, which row it appears on

 If iRowNumber = 0 Then

 MsgBox "String " & sFindText & " not found"Else

 MsgBox "String " & sFindText & " found in cell A" & iRowNumberEnd If

 Don't worry if you don't understand some of the code in the example above - this will be explained later in this tutorial.
 The example has been included simply to show how comments are used to explain each section of the code.

 It is easy to get lazy about adding comments to your code, but it really is worth making the effort.
 The minutes invested in ensuring your code is well documented could save you hours of frustration in the long term.